Johns-Hopkins-CISRE/MISST/README.md

 System Requirements:
 - Python 3.10 or later
 - A system with 8 GB RAM or more
-- At least 30 GB of free disk space
+- At least 5 GB of free disk space
-- Windows, Unix, or MacOS
+- Windows, MacOS, or Linux

 To install MISST, run the following command:
 ```shell